lucasteligioridis/bam/README.md

 Depending on where you place the wildcard and what system you are running, you may have to use quotes, I would recommend this approach regardless.

+When first installing via `make install` you will be prompted to enter your default regions.
+These must be set for the tool to work without any extra arguments, otherwise please use the `--region` flag.
+This will overwrite your default configuration.

 SSH
 ---